FIGHT CANCER WITH CODE, JOIN US!

 Physics Master Thesis: Tri-chrome model of nuclear scattering in carbon radiation therapy

-We offer three physics master thesis positions at RaySearch Laboratories in Stockholm.
-Six topics are formulated and this announcement describes one of them.
+We offer one physics master thesis positions at RaySearch Laboratories in Stockholm.
+Three topics are formulated and this announcement describes one of them.

 The topic is to implement a model of relative biological effect of carbon irradiation that handles scattering of hydrogen, helium and heavier nuclei separately (the so-called tri-chrome model).
 Accurate modelling of the biological effect is important when creating carbon treatment plans, as it allows for better prediction of tumour control and potential side effects.